LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_supplied.rst

 Jacobian information (matrix-vector setup)
 --------------------------------------------------------------

-If the user's Jacobian-times-vector requires that any Jacobian-related data be preprocessed or evaluated, then this needs to be done in a user-supplied function of type :c:type:`ARKSpilsJacTimesSetupFn`, defined as follows:
+If the user's Jacobian-times-vector routine requires that any Jacobian-related data be preprocessed or evaluated, then this needs to be done in a user-supplied function of type :c:type:`ARKSpilsJacTimesSetupFn`, defined as follows: